Today we will be looking at two of Dyson’s cheaper offerings to cordless vacuum cleaners – the Dyson V6 and V7.

 Ergonomics: Both these variants use the trigger switch that you’ll see in all Dyson cordless vacuums.
 It’s a subjective matter; some like it because it helps them maximize run time, while others don’t like it because it strains their risk.
 But even with the extension wand and tools, using these vacuums above your head isn’t as tiring as a more top-heavy Shark vacuum.

-Assembly: Attaching and removing tools is easy thanks to the high-quality locking mechanism makes the process seamless.
+Assembly: Attaching and removing tools is easy thanks to the high-quality locking mechanism that seamlessly makes the process.
 Out of the box, you will not need a manual to use this as the tools can only be attached in a specific direction.
 You don’t need to worry if you’re connecting it backward or not.
 It’s pretty self-explanatory.

 Versatility: You can use this vacuum either as a handheld or stick vacuum thanks to the 2-in-1 design.
-Remove the wand, and this vacuum works great as a hand vacuum great for quick clean ups.
+Remove the wand, and this vacuum works great as a hand vacuum excellent for quick cleanups.
 Attach the wand, and you’ll have a high-end stick vacuum that will perform well on a variety of surfaces.

 Emptying the Dust Cup

-With the V6, you pull down a red lever at the back of the bin to release a lock that holds the trap door in place.
+With the V6, you push a red lever at the back of the bin to release a lock that holds the trap door in place.

-Dyson heard the complaints and upgraded the dust cup with the V8, and this bin is also found in the Dyson V7.
+Dyson heard the complaints and upgraded the dust cup with the V8, and this bin is on the Dyson V7.

 The new design solves that issue for debris sticking on the mesh filter.
-When you pull the lever, the outer shell of the dust cup goes down with a shroud pushing the dirt down.
+When you pull the lever, the dust cup’s outer shell goes down with a shroud pushing the dirt down.

-The new system is more hygienic and easier to clean.
+The new system is more hygienic and easier to dispose of dirt.

 Maintenance costs of the V6 vs. V7